MIT-SPARK/CertifiablyRobustPerception/README.md

 ```
 %% Generate random binary quadratic program
 d       = 10; % BQP with d variables
-x       = msspoly('x',d);
+x       = msspoly('x',d); % symbolic decision variables using SPOTLESS
 Q       = randn(d,d); Q = Q + Q'; % a random symmetric matrix
 c       = randn(d,1);
 f       = x'*Q*x + c'*x; % objective function of the BQP
 h       = x.^2 - 1; % equality constraints of the BQP (binary variables)
+g       = [x(1)]; % ask the first variable to be positive

 %% Relax BQP into an SDP
 problem.vars            = x;
 problem.objective       = f;
 problem.equality        = h;
+problem.inequality      = g;
 kappa                   = 2; % relaxation order
 [SDP,info]              = dense_sdp_relax(problem,kappa);
 ```
-In this demo code, we first generate a random binary quadratic programming problem using the package SPOTLESS (which is a submodule of this repo), and then pass the `problem` structure with fields `vars`, `objective` and `equality` to the function `dense_sdp_relax` to generate SDP relaxations.
+In this demo code, we first generate a random binary quadratic programming problem using the package SPOTLESS (which is a submodule of this repo), and then pass the `problem` structure with fields `vars`, `objective`, `equality`, and `inequality` to the function `dense_sdp_relax` to generate SDP relaxations.
 We recommend the user to run the script `example_bqp.m` to see that SDP relaxations can actually solve BQP problems to global optimality.

 ### Sparse Relaxation (Basis Reduction)
+Coming soon.